Andreansx/Networking-lab/README.md

 Below is a descrition of how generally my lab is built.

 The network consists of two main Routers, both connected with two eBGP sessions.
-*   **CCR2004-1G-12S+2XS** - This incredibly powerful router handles DHCP Servers, NAT, Routing etc.
+*   **CCR2004-1G-12S+2XS** - This incredibly powerful router handles DHCP Server on loopback bridge, NAT, Stateful firewall etc.
-*   **CRS326-24S+2Q+RM** - This one has a gigantic capabilities for port-speed switching.
-It handles inter-VLAN Routing with L3 Hardware offload, and generally VLANs.
+*   **CRS326-24S+2Q+RM** - Super powerful switch with L3 Hardware offload onto the ASIC.
+Handles most of inter-VLAN Routing.

 It's also a DHCP Relay for VLANs 20, 40 and 50.
-Both of those routers are connected through a inter-router link where OSPF is running.
+Both of those routers are connected through a pair of p2p links where eBGP is running.
 Each of them has a separate, small `/30` network for management.

+> [!IMPORTANT]
+> For now, the Inter-VLAN Routing between VLANs 30,40,50 etc. is handled by the CRS326.
+However, that will change.
+> I will remove the VLANs 30,40,50 SVIs from the CRS326 and instead add them on three separate vSRX3 virtual Routers.
+The CRS326 will still handle routing between those VLANs but this is a step in the direction of a distributed routing.
+> VMs traffic could actually not even leave the Proxmox Host.
+For example, routing between network 40 (VMs/LXCs) and network 50 (kubernetes) could be handled fully by vSRX3 router.
+> However, that would actually be slower than inter-VLAN routing on my physical router CRS326 since it's ASIC is more powerful than software routing on the Dell R710.
+> The VLANs 30,40,50 would be available only through inter-router links between the CRS326 and the vSRX3 routers on the PVE host.

 The main Server in my lab is a Dell PowerEdge R710.
 It's running Proxmox VE and it's equipped with 1x 10GbE SFP+ NIC, and another 2x 10GbE RJ45 NIC.

-The dual-port card acts like a "dumb" switch, providing access to VLAN 30 for end devices.
-The SFP+ NIC is the main network connection for this server.
-It's connected to `sfp-sfpplus2` interface on the CRS326, and it carries tagged traffic for VLAN 20 for PVE management and also Tagged traffic for VLANs 30, 40 and 50.
+The SFP+ 10GbE NIC provides the main uplink from the server to the CRS326.
+This physical interface is added to the `vmbr0` bridge and carries tagged traffic for VLANs 20,40,50 and 108.

+The RJ45 10GbE dual-port NIC physical ports are added to the `vmbr1` bridge.
+The `VyOS-VL3` has an interface `net1` on this bridge with an IP address of 10.1.3.1/24.

+This provides access to the network through Cat6A cable runs from the NIC, through the wall, into another room.

+VLAN 30 is reachable through the CRS326, through a inter-router link (VLAN 108) to the VyOS-VL3 VM.

 ## VLAN & IP Schema